m-ke/3dio-website/src/docs/api/1/aframe-components.md

 ## tour

-Create a camera flythrough tour of your A-Frame scene.
+The `tour` component can be used to create a custom camera flythrough tour of your A-Frame scene.

 | Parameter | Description | Default value |
 | --- | --- | --- |